-Reset: to reset the distance before service, press and hold button 2 or 3 for approximately 10 seconds until the display shows the mileage permanently.
+Resetting: To reset the mileage before a service, press and hold one of buttons 2 or 3 for approximately 10 seconds until the display shows the range permanently.

 NB: if a service is performed without changing the engine oil, only the mileage before the next service should be reset.
 In the event of an oil change, both the distance before the next service and the next oil change should be reset.